 Farlice-Rubio recorded "The Element" at a slower tempo with a roots reggae flavor, and it started his solo recording career as Bobby and the Isotopes.
 Eventually he was joined by Nicolas Anzalone on violin, David Lapham on guitar, Linda Warnaar on drums and Kevin Colosa on bass and theramin.
 The band was nameless until they learned about contamination from tritium leaks at Vermont Yankee.
-Tritium Well is pumped to bring their eclectic mix of radioactive roots and reggae to Vermont Yankee’s evacuation zone
+Tritium Well is pumped to bring their eclectic mix of radioactive roots and reggae to Vermont Yankee’s evacuation zone for the first time.

 A psychedelic rock jam band, The Diamondstones play the college circuit from their base in Amherst, Mass.
 Brothers Ben and Nick Pop on guitar and drums are joined by guitarist Ashton Lutenegger, Jen G on bass and Joshua Rosberg on keyboards and saxophone.
 They headlined the 2012 Power Shift party.